List of returning characters in Kaizoku Sentai Gokaiger: Ryo of the Heavenly Fire Star

 During the events of the film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, Ryo takes part in the Legend War before sacrificing his powers to defeat the Zangyack Empire's first invasion fleet.
 In the present, Ryo meets Daigoro Oume and Koume "Umeko" Kodou and helps them save a laid-off salaryman before giving the Gokaigers his blessing and access to his team's Great Power.
 In the series, Ryo encounters Gai Ikari after the latter temporarily lost his transformation equipment and helps the latter realize he did not need them to be a hero.

 Ryo of the Heavenly Fire Star is portrayed by Keiichi Wada (和田 圭市, Wada Keiichi), who reprises his role from Gosei Sentai Dairanger.

 Koume Kodou

-Koume Kodou (胡堂 小梅, Kodō Koume), affectionately called "Umeko" (ウメコ) by her teammates, is an officer of the Special Police Dekaranger team who serves as Deka Pink (デカピンク, Deka Pinku).
+Koume Kodou (胡堂 小梅, Kodō Koume), affectionately called "Umeko" (ウメコ) by her teammates, is an officer of the Special Police Dekaranger (S.P.D.)'s Earth unit who serves as Deka Pink (デカピンク, Deka Pinku).

 During the events of the film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, she takes part in the Legend War before sacrificing her powers to destroy the Zangyack Empire's first invasion fleet.
 In the present, she and Murphy almost run over a laid-off salaryman before receiving help from Daigoro Oume and Ryo of the Heavenly Fire Star in helping the man.
 She later appears before the Gokaigers to reaffirm her team's blessing in them.

 Koume Kodou is portrayed by Mika Kikuchi (菊地 美香, Kikuchi Mika), who reprises her role from Tokusou Sentai Dekaranger.